 Arlington County is expected to pilot a program that prices parking by demand along Metro corridors.

 The proposed $5.4 million program, funded by VDOT, is slated to be considered by the County Board this weekend.

-Staff recommend that the accepts the state funding and approve the pilot that would alter parking prices based on the day, time and number of people competing for a spot.
+Staff recommend that the Board accepts the state funding and approve the pilot that would alter parking prices based on the day, time and number of people competing for a spot.
 It would also give drivers real-time information on spot availability and price.